 Employers

-The Career Services Office thanks you for your interest in hiring Missouri State University-West Plains students and alumni.
-We look forward to assisting you with recruitment through Career Fairs, Educational Employment Fairs, On-Campus Interviews, and up-to-date job postings on Handshake.
+The Office of Career Services thanks you for your interest in hiring Missouri State University-West Plains students and alumni.
+We look forward to assisting you with recruitment through our Fall Job Fair, Spring Career Fair, College Transfer Day, On-Campus Interviews, Tabling Events and up-to-date job postings on Handshake.

 Handshake Login for Employers